 The Emergency Scholarship Fund offers financial assistance to Cisco College students facing unforeseen financial emergencies and catastrophic events that may interfere with their education at Cisco College and otherwise force withdrawal from classes.
 Emergency funds are not intended to pay for routine expenses or be a consistent supplement to a student's education funding.

-The maximum award is $1,000 per student. $500 would be made available from a pool of sponsors, businesses or outside grants.
-Cisco College will match these funds with a $500 Scholarship.
+The maximum award is $1,000 per student.
 Funds will be applied to a student's Cisco College account to offset the costs associated with tuition, fees and books.
 Funds are subject to availability.

 EXAMPLES OF QUALIFYING EMERGENCIES:

 - Significant uncovered medical expenses related to self, spouse, child or dependent

 - Loss of housing due to natural disaster

 - Expenses related to the death of an immediate family member

 To be eligible for the Emergency Scholarship Fund, a student must:

 - Have completed at least 12 credits at Cisco College